 Drawing project

 In this project you will make a drawing using Python's turtle library.
 It's up to you to make a drawing you actually care about making.
+The drawing could be static, or you could create an animation using the Superturtle library.
 Chris will help you choose a project that's a good level of challenge.

 Examples